-- Singapore's corporate tax rate is presently 17%, which is significantly lower than jurisdictions like Philippines (30%), Indonesia (25%) and Australia (26-30%), and on par with jurisdictions like Taiwan (20%) and Hong Kong (16.5%).
-The single-tier taxation system and the absence of a tax on dividends and capital gains are also pull-factors; - a company can be incorporated in as little as one to three days due to Singapore's lack of red tape and efficiency, and a minimum paid-up capital requirement of just \$\$1.00; and - other considerations like our high connectivity and relative political and social stability also facilitate the conduct of business locally.
+- (a) Singapore's corporate tax rate is presently 17%, which is significantly lower than jurisdictions such as Philippines (25%), Indonesia (22%), Australia (25-30%) and on par with jurisdictions like Taiwan (20%) and Hong Kong (16.5%).
+The single-tier taxation system and the absence of a tax on dividends and capital gains are also pull-factors; - (b) a company can be incorporated in as little as one to three days due to Singapore's lack of red tape and efficiency, and a minimum paid-up capital requirement of just S\$1.00l and - (c) other considerations like our high connectivity and relative political and social stability also facilitate the conduct of business locally.

 That said, the Monetary Authority of Singapore (MAS) has imposed several requirements for banks in Singapore that wish to establish special purpose entities (SPEs) to undertake asset securitisation transactions.
-The separation and disclosure requirements set out in MAS Notice No. 628 have been discussed in question 7.1 above, and MAS Notice No. 648 (dealing with covered bonds debt securities issued by a bank or through an SPE that are collaterised against a cover pool of the bank's assets) provides for an encumbrance limit of 4%, which means that the percentage of the bank's assets that can be used in the cover pool is capped at 4%.
+The separation and disclosure requirements set out in MAS Notice No. 628 have been discussed in question 7.1 above, and MAS Notice No. 648 (dealing with covered bonds debt securities issued by a bank or through an SPE that are collateralised against a cover pool of the bank's assets) provides for an encumbrance limit of 10%, which means that the percentage of the bank's assets that can be used in the cover pool is capped at 10%.
+This encumbrance limit is an increase from the previous limit of 4%, allowing banks to issue a higher volume of covered bonds relative to their total assets than in previous cases.
 If the bank should use an SPE to issue covered bonds or to hold the cover pool, the bank and the SPE shall be treated as a single entity for the purposes of the encumbrance limit.
-The encumbrance limit reduces the potential for covered bond issuance and stands in contrast to other jurisdictions with a higher encumbrance limit: for example, Australia and New Zealand both set theirs at 8%.